 From this end of Ngwe Saung you will be able to see Lovers’ Island, fit with Buddha image and a reclining mermaid on its eastern rocks.
 At low-tide one can walk out to this rocky clump and go snorkelling to gawk at the vibrant coral life.
 When it is good weather, day trips to Bird Island for keen twitchers can be arranged.
 Renting a motorbike for the day will allow you to explore the surroundings at your own leisure.

 At the nearby villages of Thazin and Sinma you will be able to see locals fishing off the beach with enormous nets.
-Outside of the monsoon season, arriving at these villages before 8am offers the chance of seeing the fishing fleet return home after a night on the seas, with catches of tiger prawns, baracuda, and tuna.
-Alternatively you can head further north to Chaungtha Beach, the closest thing Myanmar has to a party beach scene.
+Outside of the monsoon season, arriving at these villages before 8AM offers the chance of seeing the fishing fleet return home after a night on the seas, with catches of tiger prawns, barracuda, and tuna.

 Ywama (aka ‘Ngwe Saung village’) is a little fishing village slowly adapting itself to its new role as a popular seaside town.
 As this transformation takes place, as yet none of its charm has diminished.